amritagos/umbrella_sampling_lammps/README.md

 snakemake --cores 1 --config mpi_threads=1 --snakefile ../workflow/snakefile --directory . -n
 ```

-If the DAG looks OK, you can run the
+If the DAG looks OK, you can run the `snakemake` workflow using the latter command above (without the -n flag).